 Other moves should be used in combination with attacks, and there is no better time to learn this than when you’re picking a character.
 Mario’s F.L.U.D.D. blaster doesn’t do damage on its own, but it can send an opponent soaring away from the stage if you use it to follow up a smash attack!

 There are several different menu options you’ll be greeted with when you boot up Super Smash Bros.
 Ultimate for the first time.
 Below are the main ones you’ll want to try out right away.

 In the Smash mode, you can play traditional battles against either the computer or another local player.
 Click the Smash icon and on the next page, you’ll see options for traditional Smash at the top.

-Also in this mode is the special Squad Strike, which pits 3 or 5 characters against each other in an elimination-style battle.
+Also in this mode is the special Squad Strike, which pits three or five characters against each other in an elimination-style battle.
 You can also start a tournament here.

 Games & More

 The Games & More section includes several of the series’ longest-running modes.
 It’s also where you can go to connect Amiibo figures or design your own Mii fighters.

 At the top is Classic, which tasks you with using a single character across several different battles and challenges, ultimately ending in a boss fight.

 Training gives you the chance to try out your fighter of choice against an opponent using a customized ruleset.
 If you want to try a certain attack, you can make your enemy non-hostile.